bjonesy/ngx-list/projects/ngx-list-lib/README.md

 `npm i @binnovative/ngx-list`

-Include in any module of your choice.
+Include in a shared or core module in your app.

 ```
 import { CommonModule } from '@angular/common';